How to Order Coffee in French (and Many Other Café Treats)

 This is not Starbucks, dear Americans; do not order at the bar and then think you can take your coffee and go sit somewhere.
-The prices are quite different depending on your selection; the cheapest option is standing at the bar, and the most expensive (usually your drinks cost about 50% more) is to sit on the terrace.
+The prices are quite different depending on your selection.
+Standing at the bar is the cheapest option, while the most expensive (usually your drinks cost about 50% more) is to sit on the terrace.
 Here’s what the options are called:

 There is (now, thankfully) no smoking inside restaurants and bars in France.

 How to order coffee and drinks in French